Carolyn Maloney: 2022 primary

 During the 2022 primary, Maloney campaigned on her work within the district, as well as her gender in the wake of Dobbs v.
 Jackson Women's Health Organization.
-She claimed that her opponent, fellow incumbent Jerry Nadler, was "senile" and accused him of taking credit "for a woman's job".
 Many of Maloney's activities were scrutinized, including her comments and legislation promoting the debunked theory that vaccines cause autism.
 During a debate with Nadler, Maloney attracted attention for saying that she believed President Joe Biden would not run for reelection in 2024.
 She also told The New York Times that she thought he should not run in 2024.
 Maloney later apologized and said that Biden should run again, though she maintained her belief that he would not.

 Alleged Met Gala solicitation

 In 2022, the House Ethics Committee was investigating Maloney for allegedly casting around for an invitation to the Met Gala.
 Investigators alleged Maloney had sought an invitation for herself after being cut from the invite list in 2016.
-Maloney called former president of the Met, Emily Rafferty, to request an invitation, according to testimony Rafferty gave investigators.
+Maloney called former president of the Met Emily Rafferty to request an invitation, according to testimony Rafferty gave investigators.
 Investigators also found that Maloney might have requested an invitation to the 2020 Met Gala, citing an email thread with a staffer in which she asked whether she was invited and how to contact the Met's government affairs staffer.
 In a February 2022 report, the Office of Congressional Ethics said it found "substantial reason to believe that Rep. Maloney may have solicited or accepted impermissible gifts associated with her attendance at the Met Gala."